FrancescoDelBuono/MASQ_frontend/README.md

 ### Pipeline

-The MASQ pipeline is composed of three step:
+The MASQ pipeline is composed of three steps:

 1. **Dataset selection**: the user can both upload dataset (csv format) and insert DBMS connection detail
 2. **Modality selection**: selection between train and test step with label definition